GwinzTV/GwinzTV/README.md

  🌱 I’m currently learning **SQL, Statistics, AWS**

+ 🌱 I’m currently working on a bank management system with a focus on concurrency and performance optimisation

 💬 Ask me about **Python, C++, ... or anything [here](https://github.com/GwinzTV/GwinzTV/issues)**

 ⚡ Fun fact A group of flamingos is called a "**flamboyance.**"🦩